decretist/Dissertation/Chapter3/chapter3.markdown

 that "\[t\]he main reason that Winroth created a second 'Gratian' is because of a text \[D.63 d.p.c.34\] that is found in all pre-Vulgate manuscripts."
-Pennington, “The Biography of Gratian, the Father of Canon Law”, 362.
+Pennington, “The Biography of Gratian, the Father of Canon Law,” 362.
 D.63 d.p.c.34 *is* central to Winroth's arguments in favor of a late date for the first recension (1139), and for a short teaching career for Gratian, but is not relevant to his argument in favor of the two-author hypothesis.
 "The reference to Lateran II only proves that the